Hubert Chevis: Investigation

 The shipment of Manchurian partridges from which the Chevis partridges had come was examined by experts, but they found no poisoned birds.
 Several people were interviewed, including Mrs Chevis and her former husband, G. T. T. Jackson of the Royal Army Veterinary Corps.
 Jackson denied that he had anything to do with the death of Chevis, stating that he was "miles away at Northampton" at the time.
 He added that he considered J. Hartigan, the man who sent the telegram, "a cad and a blackguard".
 Mrs Chevis was unable to shed any light on her husband's death.
 Irish police later identified the author of the telegram towards the end of 1931 and determined that apart from being mentally unbalanced, he had no other involvement in Chevis's death.
 Police records identifying this person have not survived.

 Many theories were propounded about Chevis's death, but the investigation stalled because of a lack of evidence.
 After several weeks the coroner announced at the inquest, "There is no evidence on which you can find a definite verdict; therefore I direct you to find an open verdict."
-Chevis's death is often referred to as a murder, but this is incorrect.
-As the coroner returned an open verdict, in a legal sense this meant that he was unable to confirm whether Chevis has died by accident or misadventure; suicide; murder or manslaughter.
+Chevis's case is often referred to as a murder case, but this is incorrect.
+As the coroner returned an open verdict, in a legal sense this meant that he was unable to confirm whether Chevis has died by accident or misadventure, suicide, murder or manslaughter.
 Legally, Chevis's death should be referred to as a suspicious death.